 The MoneySavingIdiot reclaims £80 – by going through old emails

 Right, some of you know the drill by now, but if you don't, here it is.
-While being a writer at MoneySavingExpert means I help other people save money, when it comes to my own cash, I'm usually in a right muddle.
+While working at MoneySavingExpert means I help others save money, when it comes to my own cash, I'm usually in a muddle.
 But now I'm looking to unmuddle myself and, in the process, motivate fellow MoneySavingIdiots.
 Previously, I've covered train delays, overseas travel and credit scores.
 This week: reclaiming cash (kind of).

 If, like me, you're daunted by major MoneySaving endeavours, a quicker and easier way to get your reclaim motor up and running is to scour your memory (and emails) for anyone who owes you, like when you've been overcharged, haven't got what you paid for or received service so bad it angry-ed up your blood.

 If you didn't follow them up at the time, you might be surprised at the minimum-effort money-back opportunities you find.
 At least, you might be if you're anything like me – if you're a MoneySaving pro, this post may not do a lot for you, but you can always post your amusement/pity/derision in the forum or the comments.

 1) I got a £30 refund from Just Eat, because the pizza place just didn't deliver

 Searching through the dense jungle that is my email inbox at the end of last year, I happened upon an order confirmation from online food delivery purveyors Just Eat.
 Nothing out of the ordinary there (to the chagrin of both my wallet and waistline)... except I never received said order, for which I'd paid £29.60.
 True, I made the order at 1am, and I may have fallen asleep after doing so, but I paid for pizza and when I awoke, no pizza.